 Nassau Astronomical Observing Station

-Nassau Observing Station is a primary educational feature of Observatory Park.
-It was acquired as part of Geauga Park District's purchase of 281 acres from CWRU in October 2008.
+Nassau Astronomical Observing Station is a primary educational feature of Observatory Park.
+It was acquired as part of Geauga Park District's purchase of 281 acres from Case Western Reserve University (CWRU) in October 2008.
 The station's Warner-Swasey deep-sky 36-inch mirror research telescope was refurbished for educational and research use by the public.
-With funds raised by the Foundation for Geauga Parks, the Nassau Astronomical Observing was restored and reopened to the public in 2017.
+With funds raised by the Foundation for Geauga Parks, the Nassau Astronomical Observing Station was restored and reopened to the public in 2017.